maxime-tremblay/maxime-tremblay.github.io/_posts/2016-11-24-right-side-column-page-and-validation.md

 If you ever used the "Right Side Column" page template, you might have noticed that the validation error message region is displayed under the right side region's expand/collapse trigger button.

-{% include images.html name="Error_Message_Region.png" alt="Right Side Column Page Band Validation Error Message Region" class="center-block" width="500px" %}
+{% include images.html name="Error_Message_Region.png" alt="Right Side Column Page Band Validation Error Message Region" class="mx-auto" width="500px" %}

 As you can see above, the expand/collapse trigger button is on top of the close notification "X" button.